oquechy/safe-coupling/README.md

     bins _ 0 = ppure 0
     bins p n = liftA2 (+) (bernoulli p) (bins p (n - 1))

 Throws succeed with probability _p_ which is simulated by `bernoulli p`.
 The function returns a distribution over natural numbers.
-When comparing results of two throwers with respective chances of success _p_ and _q > p_, we expect the second thrower to score notably better with the increase of _n_.
+When comparing the results of two throwers with respective chances of success _p_ and _q > p_, we expect the second thrower to score notably better with the increase of _n_.
 Formally, we can show that Kantorovich distance between `bins p n` and `bins q n` is upper bounded by _(q - p)·n_.

 ## Proof (src/Bins/Theorem.hs)

 The proof uses four definitions from the library:
  * In the first case, no throws were made.
 Axiom `pureDist` allows deriving Kantorovich distance between pure expressions.
 In our case, _0_ and _0_.
  * In the second case, axiom `liftA2Dist` derives Kantorovich distance between the inductive cases.
-Numeric arguments specify the expected bound in format _a·x + b·y + c_ where _x_ and _y_ are bounds for the second and third arguments of `liftA2` respectively.
+Numeric arguments specify the expected bound in the format _a·x + b·y + c_ where _x_ and _y_ are bounds for the second and third arguments of `liftA2` respectively.
 As the last argument, the axiom requires proof of linearity of plus.
 It is empty since it can be automatically constructed by an SMT-solver.
  * Axiom `bernoulliDist` upper bounds the distance between calls to `bernoulli` with _q - p_ — this is our _x_.
 The second upper bound _y_ is provided by a recursive call to our theorem.
  * A function `distInt` is used to measure the distance between arguments of `liftA2`.
 In this case, all of them provide integer values.
 A pre-defined distance between _n_ and _m_ is _|n - m|_ but this allows customization.